dtsivkovski/cloverlaid/README.md

 Easy Overlay is built with Next.js to provide an easy image overlay and channel manipulation tool directly in your browser.

-## Access Easy Overlay
+## Access Cloverlaid

-You can access Easy Overlay at [this link](https://github.com/dtsivkovski/easy-overlay).
+You can access Cloverlaid at [this link](https://github.com/dtsivkovski/easy-overlay).

 ## Getting Started